juicecable/Indigester/README.md

 ### Compatibility

-  Currently only compatible with Windows XP - Windows 11, MAC OSX, partial support for Linux, and planned support for Android
+  Currently only compatible with Windows 8 - Windows 11, MAC OSX, partial support for Linux, and planned support for Android and IOS

 ### Benchmark